1. End with a story

 2. End with an action

-If you can think of a symbolic action people could take which would reinforce you key message, do it.
-It can be anything from lighting a candle, to writing something down, shaking their neighbor’s hand or standing up.
+If you can think of a symbolic action people could take that would reinforce your key message, do it.
+It can be anything from lighting a candle to writing something down, shaking their neighbor’s hand or standing up.
 When prepared and executed well, this can become one of those special moments in which people truly encounter God.

 Example: In a youth Christmas service I preached the gospel and spoke about Christ’s birth bringing light into the darkness.
 I invited everyone who believed Christ to be the light of the world to light a candle in the front.
 It was an intimate moment when youth came forward to light candles and confirm their belief in Christ.

 Depending on your topic, ending with an appeal to make a certain decision is a perfectly good way to end your sermon.
 The best known appeal is of course the decision to commit to Christ, for the first time or again.
 No matter how ‘routine’ this may seem, it is one appeal that you should never skip if it fits the key message.
 If you have just preached the gospel, invite people to respond to God’s call.

 But it can also be an appeal for something else, like forgiving someone for how they have hurt you, an appeal to invite a friend to the next service, or to decide to start thanking God for His blessings every day.
 Whatever your appeal is, make sure it fits your key message and make it easy and practical.
 People need to know exactly what you want them to know, to feel or to do.
 If you do an ‘altar call’ of any kind, make it simple.